David-Rayner-GVC/pet_forecast/README.md

 Installation:
 Not really documented.
  - To update the online data you will need to be able to make git push to https://github.com/David-Rayner-GVC/pet_data using ssh.
 GitPython
- - need cdo Climate Data Operators, and Python CDO (pycdo).
-Netcdf4, obviously.
+ - need cdo Climate Data Operators, with eccodes and netcdf4, obviously.
+ - Python modules netcdf4, GitPython, matplotlib, cdo.
+Plus xarray, lxml, everything else pretty standard.
  - https://github.com/biglimp/PETCalculatorWEB - what, this is not public???
  - modify config_RENAME_ME.py to represent your local setup